Ch4t4r/Nebulo/README.md

 The second topic, tracking, is nearly as important as the topic of censorship.
 Many ISPs use their own DNS servers as a way of tracking their users.
 Using DoH/DoT puts an end to this by encrypting the vulnerable DNS queries.

 # How it works
 Nebulo uses Android's VPN APIs to create a dummy (local) VPN which intercepts only DNS requests and encrypts them before sending it to a DNS resolver of your choice.
-This dummy (local) VPN is __not__ a real VPN and does not encrypt of your traffic or hide your IP.
-As only one VPN can be activate at any given time, you have to decice between using Nebulo or a real VPN.
+This dummy (local) VPN is __not__ a real VPN and does not encrypt any other traffic or hide your real IP.
+As only one VPN can be active per profile at any given time, you can decide between using Nebulo or a real VPN.

 ## Non-VPN mode
 Look for it in [the FAQ section](FAQ.md).